bakedpotato0/cs7810-intro-to-ke/project-deliverables/use-case.md

-# Build the Use-case
-1. Create a file called `use-case.md` from the [template](../templates/use-case.md).
-2. Fill the `Narrative` section with a top-level description of your use-case, including references.
-As a guideline, this section should be about 500 words.
-This should, at a minimum, answer the questions:
-    * Who are you supporting?
-    * What are their goals?
-    * Why is making a Knowledge Graph interesting -- or important -- for the use-case?
-    * Why a knowledge graph and not a relational (tabular) database?
-3. Fill the `Competency Questions` section with no fewer than 10 competency questions.
-Thoroughly describe your intended interactions and what data will be retrieved to support said interactions.
-4. Fill the `Potential Datasets` section with links and access dates for no less than five potential datasets.
-5. Fill the `Existing Resources` section with any resources (e.g., ontologies, knowledge graphs, or standards) which can be used in the project.
-6. Provide all references in the `References` section.
-References should be numbered starting at 1, listed in order of appearance, and otherwise following the IEEE reference style.
-Ensure that the DOI is included for every reference, where available.

-**Note:** Ensure that each member contributes in explicit commits.
-Do not squash commits; the `git` history will serve as a record of participation and contribution.

 # Use Case
 ## Narrative
 Life expectancy is a measure that reflects the average number of years that a human is expected to live based on a variety of diverse factors.
 Generally, life expectancy is used to judge the average health of a society.